-One of the concepts that many customers talk to us about is how to recover their freight expenditure.
+One of the concepts that many customers talk to us about is how to set up a best practice, automated freight cost recovery process.
 Some shippers have no opportunity because they deliver to large retailer such as Bunnings and so their freight costs are for the sender’s account and cannot be passed on to the retailers.
 However, many of our industrial customers still ship to independent stores and distributors and commonly the cost of freight is an additional charge that the receiver pays.
 It’s these customers that have asked us how to manage the recovery of this freight expenditure in a quick and easy method.

 Fixed Shipping Price

 Traditionally, the way that shippers have dealt with this issue in the past is by setting a policy that they will charge the receiver a fixed amount per consignment or a certain percentage of the order.
 For example, satchels might be $15; up to 5kg, while a carton might be $25; up to 25kg delivered nationally, or, they might have two prices that distinguish between a delivery to the capital cities and a delivery to the regional areas.

 Under this type of policy the shipper makes a determination to charge out each and every order at a fixed price to the receiver.
 The advantage of this policy is that it’s relatively simple and, because it’s simple, it can readily be automated.
 The disadvantage is that this is an unsophisticated policy that generally results in an unfair impost on the receivers.

 By setting a fixed price based upon an industry standard or a guess as to what is reasonable, the sender may either over-estimate the true cost of the freight, and thereby makes itself uncompetitive in the marketplace, or potentially alienate its current customers by charging over the top freight recovery prices.
 Alternatively, you can set the freight recovery prices too low and as a result you are now subsiding the cost of freight beyond your intentions and eating into your margins.